smolendawid/physionet-2019-challenge/README.md

 You can easily run Neural Network switching LightGBM to PytorchClassifer in code and commenting features saving.
 I'm not going to refactor this at the moment.

-features:
+Cool features:

     - tensorboard logger
-- loading data with similar lengths in batch (sorted and then bucketed) - faster training because doesn't wait for shortest examples + almost no padding
+    - loading data with similar lengths in batch (sorted and then bucketed) results in  faster training because doesn't wait for shortest examples + almost no padding
     - Transformer or GRU

 ---